ParkinsonLab/Metatranscriptome-Workshop/README.md

 We have removed low quality bases/reads, vectors, adaptors, linkers, primers, host sequences, and rRNA sequences and annotated reads to the best of our ability - now lets summarize our findings.
 We do this by looking at the relative expression of each of our genes in our microbiome.

 First, we identify the taxonomic classification for each of the genes and proteins identified in our BWA, BLAT and DIAMOND searches (NCBI taxon ID, species name and phylum).
-The resulting classifications should be similar to the taxonomic classifications we generated in Step 7 (Kaiju).
+The resulting classifications are formatted in the same manner as the taxonomic classifications we generated in Step 7 (Kaiju) and can be directly compared to them.
 Taxonomic classifications of our genes/proteins enables us to identify which groups are contributing which functions to the microbiome:

 ```
 9.py